Where Can I Go Fishing? Pakwash Lake, Ontario, Canada

 • Small cooler - we have ice

 • Garbage bag and/or small bean can with lid still semi-attached for putting cigarette butts in.

-• Hatchet - building shorelunch fire
+• Hatchet - to building shorelunch fire

 • Compass - for when the batteries die in the GPS

 • Thermos - warm liquids on a cool day

 • Dry Box - to store important items - will float too